 This course teaches new developments in the field of monetary economics.
-We start with a refresher on the dynamic New Keynesian model that is at center-stage in the course "Monetary Economics".
+We start by developing the dynamic New Keynesian model.
+Special emphasis will be put on the role played by features that make New Keynesian theory attractive from an empirical point of view.
 We then continue with analyses of indeterminacy and welfare.
-In each case we will put particular emphasis on the role played by features that make New Keynesian theory attractive from an empirical point of view.
-We will also develop the techniques that are necessary to work with those concepts.
+We will also develop the techniques that are necessary to work with DSGE models.
 In the second part of the course, we will discuss some recent extensions of the New Keynesian model.
 Examples include open economy models as well as models with heterogeneous agents.
 Those features are empirically motivated, and their presence also has important normative implications, as we are going to see.